arvindgorur/my-wx-app/README.md

 1. Select the type of weather you want:
    - Regular - This will provide the regular weather for the city you enter.
    - METAR - This will provide the latest METAR (hourly observation) at the airport you enter.
 This takes the 4 letter ICAO identifier of the station.
-   - TAF - This will provide the latest TAF (forecast) at the airport you enter.This takes the 4 letter ICAO identifier of the station.
+   - TAF - This will provide the latest TAF (forecast) at the airport you enter.
+This takes the 4 letter ICAO identifier of the station.
 2. Hit the blue button!

 If the query was successful, you will get the results in a green box below.
 If not, you will get an error in a red box.